 Tips for setting up crossbars

 - The optimal distance between the bars; When loading a cargo box on the roof – 70 cm / 27 inches apart is the best ratio to place the bars.
 Also, most cars that have fixed attachment points have those points around this area as well.
 A typical cargo box is around 2 meters tall (6’6″).

 This way, the load has appropriately spread.
 Please note: when carrying longer equipment like the sea kayak – you can place the load bars wider, as the kayak itself is generally not that heavy to go out of the recommended boundaries.

 - Use extra straps when carrying extra-long equipment.
 Especially when you have a sedan, extra straps can be generally attached to the towing hooks in the front and rear bumper.
 Those hatches are usually inside the bumper, and the screw-in hook (The screw-in bolt is generally inside the boot), and the opening clips located at the passenger side of the vehicle

 - Mark the overhanging objects.
 It is mandatory for safety reasons, as well.
 Using a bright color tape or a shirt on the tip of the overhanging objects is pretty much everything you have to do.

-- How to stop the tensions straps from flapping?
-It’s a great move not to keep the tensions-straps running utterly flat over the surfboard.
+- How to stop the tension straps from flapping?
+It’s a great move not to keep the tension-straps running utterly flat over the surfboard.
 If you tie the board on the racks, so there are a few twists in the line, there will be no flapping!

 Don’t forget about the excessive straps – tie them somewhere so they wouldn’t start flapping against the roof or windows!